tjstevens/cv/README.md

 ## Core Competencies
 - **Flagship Assignments**: Repeated success in spearheading high-impact, flagship projects.
-- **Agile Execution**: Proficient in agile-like methodologies with an emphasis on reflection and creating excellence cycles.
+- **Agile Execution**: Proficient in agile methodologies with an emphasis on reflection and creating excellence cycles.
 - **Team Collaboration**: Strong ability to work within and lead cross-functional teams.
 - **Data-Driven Decision Making**: Utilizing data to inform strategies and drive effective proposals and pitches.
 - **Broad & Deep Experience in Technology**: Expertise in a broad range of technologies from Salesforce to Cisco; from enterprise architecture to generative AI.
-- **Enterprise Selling**: Advocacy and adherence to Kalsa’s and the Sandler's customer-centric selling methodologies.
+- **Enterprise Selling**: Advocacy and adherence to Kalsa’s and Sandler's customer-centric selling methodologies.
 - **Influential Thought Leadership**: Drawing inspiration from "Let's Get Real or Let's Not Play", "Getting Things Done", and "Designed for Digital".

 ---

 ## Professional Experience

 **Distinguished Solution Architect, Salesforce**
 *February 2024 – Present*
 - Spearheaded the formation and leadership staffing of a global solution architecture team, enhancing Salesforce's partner ecosystem engagements.